AliIbrahim996/SE2_guidline/Session4/README.md

 - A constant is an identifier (name) for a simple value.
 As the name suggests, that value cannot change during the execution of the script (except for magic constants, which aren't actually constants).
 Constants are case-sensitive.
 By convention, constant identifiers are always uppercase.

 >**_Note:_**
-Prior to PHP 8.0.0, constants defined using the define() function may be case-insensitive.
+Prior to PHP 8.0.0, constants defined using to define() function may be case-insensitive.

 - The name of a constant follows the same rules as any label in PHP.
 A valid constant name starts with a letter or underscore, followed by any number of letters, numbers, or underscores.
 As a regular expression, it would be expressed thusly:`^[a-zA-Z_\x80-\xff][a-zA-Z0-9_\x80-\xff]*$`.
 &nbsp;